olimatis/otif-ansible/README.md

 * Set hosts file
 This will add new entries to /etc/hosts file on each node.
+Set 'overwrite' to false (default value) if you want to create a file /etc/ansible-hosts for validation before to overwrite the existing hosts file and restart network service.
 ```
+sudo .ansible-role all set_hosts -e "overwrite=true"
 ```
 ## "Auto-pilot" mode